Skip to content

 Civet logo

-Civet is a programming language that compiles to TypeScript or JavaScript, so you can use existing tooling but enable concise and powerful syntax.
-In addition to 99% JS/TS compatibility, there are many features, with some highlights below and more comprehensive examples in the reference.
+Civet is a programming language that compiles to TypeScript or JavaScript, so you can use existing tooling (including VSCode type checking, hints, completion, etc.) while enabling concise and powerful syntax.
+It starts with 99% JS/TS compatibility, making it easy to transition existing code bases.
+Then it adds many features and syntactic sugar, with some highlights below and more comprehensive examples in the reference.
 See also Civet's design philosophy.

 Highlights: Beyond TC39